Aleksandr Mukhin

-Aleksandr Olegovich Mukhin (Александр Олегович Мухин; born 29 April 2002) is a Russian football player who plays for FC SKA-Khabarovsk on loan from FC Rostov.
+Aleksandr Olegovich Mukhin (Александр Олегович Мухин; born 29 April 2002) is a Russian football player who plays for FC SKA-Khabarovsk.

 Club career

 He was raised in the FC Lokomotiv Moscow academy and represented the club in the 2019–20 UEFA Youth League.

 He made his debut for the main squad of FC Rostov on 27 October 2021 in a Russian Cup game against FC Torpedo Moscow.
 He made his Russian Premier League debut for Rostov on 14 March 2022 against FC Rubin Kazan, becoming the first ever sixth substitute in a league game, after regular 5 substitutions were made and another player had to leave the game due to a suspected head injury.

 On 13 December 2022, Mukhin extended his contract with Rostov until 2026.

 On 2 February 2023, Mukhin was loaned by FC Ufa in the Russian First League.
 On 4 July 2023, Mukhin moved on a new loan to FC Volgar Astrakhan.
 On 11 September 2025, Mukhin joined FC SKA-Khabarovsk on loan.

+On 26 June 2026, Mukhin moved to FC SKA-Khabarovsk on a permanent basis and signed a two-year contract.